 - Too little thyroid hormone production or hypothyroidism.

 The state of normal thyroid function is called euthyroidism.
-Thyroid dysfunction is common is common and affects 1-5% of the population.
+Thyroid dysfunction is common and affects 1-5% of the population.
 All thyroid disorders are much more common in women than in men.
 Because of the widespread use of iodized salt and bread, lack of iodine is no longer a cause of thyroid disease in Canada as it was some 50 years ago.

 “Autoimmune disorders” of the thyroid gland are the most common cause of thyroid dysfunction.
 These autoimmune disorders are caused by abnormal proteins, (called antibodies), and the white blood cells which act together to stimulate or damage the thyroid gland.
 Graves’ disease (hyperthyroidism) and Hashimoto’s thyroiditis, are diseases of this type.
 Graves’ disease affects about 1 in 100 of the population, whereas Hashimoto’s thyroiditis is even more common.

 In Hashimoto’s thyroiditis, there are antibodies that bind to substances in the thyroid and cause an immune response.
 There is an accumulation of white blood cells and fluid (inflammation) in the thyroid gland.
 This leads to destruction of the thyroid cells and, eventually, thyroid failure (hypothyroidism).
 In the beginning, thyroid hormone production decreases.
 In response to lower thyroid hormones levels, TSH increases and goitre can develop.
 In the later stages, the goitre can disappear because of the progressive destruction of the thyroid.
 Despite the presence of inflammation this is not a painful condition.